igemnace/mafia-game-suite/README.md

    line.
 2. Similarly, add all roles to the `roles` file.
 The Mafia role has to be declared but the Civilian role does not.
-If more than one of a role is required (e.g. two Mafia players), add two entries correspondingly.
+If more than one of a role is required (e.g. two Mafia players), add the corresponding number of entries.
 3. Run the `generate_roles.sh` script.
 This will populate the `secret` file with a randomized list of players with role assignments.
 4. Inform each player of their role.

-*Note:* To help ensure that players only see their own roles and note someone else's, it is recommended never to open the `secret` file in a text editor.
+*Note:* To help ensure that players only see their own roles and not someone else's, it is recommended never to open the `secret` file in a text editor.

 Instead, make use of `grep`. `grep John secret` will display only the line